Logic and Computation through the Lens of Semirings: Proof of Theorem

-Once the input is converted to the gap normal form in Phase 1, the machine can be thought of as if it were using an alphabet of the form $\{\hata \mid a \in K\} \cup \{\hatblank\}$, where for each element $a \in K$, the symbol $\hata$ encodes the semiring value $a$ in a block of two consecutive cells of the state space in the form $a1$, and furthermore, $\hatblank$ carries the meaning of the blank symbol of the alphabet and is encoded with two consecutive $0$ elements, i.e., the string $00$.
-As in Remark~\ref{remark:comparisons}, the underlying BSS$_K$ machine can simulate an extended BSS$_K$ machine using the alphabet $\{\hata \mid a \in K\} \cup \{\hatblank\}$ and a conceptual state space $(K^2)_*$ in such a manner that the simulated machine is capable of computing the arithmetic operations of the semiring, comparing elements of the state space with constant values of the semiring, as well as comparing non-consecutive elements at fixed coordinates of the state space with each other.
-Each of these operations can be defined using a constant number of computation steps on the underlying BSS$_K$ machine.
+Once the input is converted to the gap normal form in Phase 1, the machine can be thought of as if it was using an alphabet of the form $\{\hata \mid a \in K\} \cup \{\hatblank\}$, where for each element $a \in K$, the symbol $\hata$ encodes the semiring value $a$ in a block of two consecutive cells of the tape in the form $a1$, and furthermore, where $\hatblank$ carries the meaning of the blank symbol of the alphabet and is encoded with two consecutive $0$ elements, i.e., the string $00$.
+As in Remark~\ref{remark:comparisons}, the underlying $\BSSK$ machine can simulate an extended $\BSSK$ machine using the alphabet $\{\hata \mid a \in K\} \cup \{\hatblank\}$ and a conceptual state space $(K^2)_*$ in such a manner that the simulated machine is capable of computing the arithmetic operations of the semiring, comparing elements on the tape with constant values of the semiring, as well as comparing non-consecutive elements at fixed coordinates of the tape with each other.
+Each of these operations can be implemented using a constant number of computation steps on the underlying $\BSSK$ machine.

 In particular, the gap normal form permits the use of symbols $\hatzero$ and $\hatone$ for binary encoding.
 We exploit this fact in order to convert the set $\Gamma$ of tape alphabet symbols into strings of a fixed length $l$ using the alphabet $\{\hata \mid a \in K\} \cup \{\hatblank\}$.
-These strings in turn correspond to length $2l$ strings in the state space of the underlying BSS$_K$ machine.
-In addition to the symbols of the set $\Gamma$, the encoding that is used in Phase 2 allows elements of $K$ to be used as tape symbols, and simulates the use of registers corresponding to the set $R$.
-Overall, this results in an encoding using strings of elements of $K$ with a fixed length of $2k$, for a fixed $k$.
+These strings in turn correspond to strings of length $2l$ in the state space of the underlying $\BSSK$ machine.
+In addition to the symbols of the set $\Gamma$, the encoding that is used in Phase 2 allows the elements of $K$ to be used as tape symbols and simulates the use of registers corresponding to the set $R$.
+Overall, this results in an encoding using strings of elements of $K$ with a fixed length $2k$.